Joint Delay-Phase Precoding Under True-Time Delay Constraints in Wideband Sub-THz Hybrid Massive MIMO Systems: Channel Model and Beam Squint Effect

 \subsection{Channel Model}

-We consider the downlink of a wideband THz hybrid massive MIMO OFDM system where the transmitter is equipped with an $N_t$-element transmit antenna array with element spacing $d$.
-The transmit antenna array is fed by $N_{RF}$ radio frequency (RF) chains to simultaneously transmit $N_s$ data streams to an $N_r$-antenna receiver.
-It is assumed that $N_t, N_r, N_{RF},$ and $N_{s}$ satisfy $ N_s = N_{RF} = N_r \ll N_{t}$.
+We consider the downlink of a wideband sub-THz hybrid massive MIMO OFDM system where the transmitter is equipped with an $N_t$-element uniform linear array (ULA) with element spacing $d$.
+The transmit antenna array is fed by $N_{RF}$ radio frequency (RF) chains to simultaneously transmit $N_s$ data streams to an $N_r$-element ULA receiver.
+It is assumed that $N_t, N_r, N_{RF},$ and $N_{s}$ satisfy $ N_s = N_{RF} \leq N_r \ll N_{t}$.
 Herein, we let $f_c$, $B$, and $K$ be, respectively, the central (carrier) frequency, bandwidth of the OFDM system, and the number of OFDM subcarriers (an odd number).
-Then, the $k$th subcarrier frequency is given by
+Then, the $k$th subcarrier frequency is given, \text{ for } $k = 1,\dots,K$, by

 The frequency domain MIMO OFDM channel at the $k$th subcarrier $\bH_k \in \C^{N_r \times N_t}$ is